| Distance (km) | Ascent (metres) | Number of days | |

 The challenge

-Cutting east-west between the river valleys of the Southern Uplands, the Romans and Reivers route is a bit like a roller coaster, albeit gradients are never steep other than the section east of Garrogill.
+Cutting east-west between the river valleys of the Southern Uplands, the Romans and Reivers route is a bit of a roller coaster, albeit gradients are never steep other than the section east of Garrogill.
 Part of the appeal is that although never far from civilisation, for much of the route you will feel as though you are in the middle of nowhere, and will pass very few villages.
 Sort out beforehand where you plan to stay, and take enough food to eat along the way.
+In 2025 there were problems in the Ae and Craik Forest areas: see above.

 Accommodation